 The best agencies are obviously those who learn from their setbacks and reflect on them.

 Effective agencies understand the difference between tactics and strategy.
 Tactics are simply the tools available to a practitioner.
 Strategy, is the process of analysing, prioritising and planning.
 In order to conduct a successful conversion rate optimization project, your agency must think strategically.

 To put it another way, there are countless tactics for optimizing a website.
 Without strategy, an agency might simply try each of them in turn to see if anything works.
 This would be an inefficient and disruptive approach, without a reliable way to track and achieve permanent results.

 If the team you are talking to gives you their “top tips” and “best practices,” but do not describe a structured process, you are talking to the wrong people.

-AB testing is only effective if it is based on a good hypothesis.
+AB testing is only effective if it is based on a strong hypothesis.
 However, businesses are sometimes encouraged to conduct extensive and unnecessary testing.

 In order to standardise their offers and increase their profitability, agencies offer “plans” with a fixed number of AB tests.
 These programs involve numerous tests over an extended period (during which you will be paying the agency’s fees.)

-Similarly, AB Testing software providers (AB Tasty, VWO, Optimizely) also offer their services in the form of “plans.”
+Similarly, AB testing providers (AB Tasty, VWO, Optimizely) also offer their services in the form of “plans.”
 It suits them because the more tests you perform, the longer you will be using their software.